go to main contents

 You must submit your application to the Online Secretariat using the Online procedures of the Intranet where you must first check if you can request the issuance of the certificate.
 Follow step by step the Administrative procedure: Issuance of degree certificate and European Supplement.

-What is the difference between a university master's degree, a URV-specific master's degree and a postgraduate diploma?
+What is the difference between a university master's degree, a URV-specific postgraduate programmes and microcredentials?

 At the URV, as at all other universities in Spain, degrees are classified in three levels: bachelor's degree, master's/postgraduate degree and doctoral degree.